zurb/tribute/README.md

     skip: false // true will skip local search, useful if doing server-side search },

+  // Limits the number of items in the menu
+  menuItemLimit: 25,

   // specify the minimum number of characters that must be typed before menu appears
   menuShowMinLength: 0
 }